thatlonelybugbear/SIFToolkit/Usage.md

 ### Template Aging and Expiration
 Templates age as combat progresses.
 Specifically, all templates on the canvas will age up by 6 seconds (standard round duration) when a new combat round is ended/begun.
 Templates will not age mid-round; however, at the end of each actor's turn in combat, all templates owned by that actor will be evaluated to determine if they should expire during that turn.
 They will be removed if the current duration will be less than 1 at the end of the round.
 Moving backward through combat will allow time to be re-added to a template's duration; however, once a template is removed from the canvas, this action is permanent and the template will not be re-added to the canvas as time progresses in reverse.

+### Ignore Template Duration
+Template durations can be ignored completely so that such templates, while utilized, can be removed immediately.
+This option can be set by opening the Spell/Item/Feature and opening the "Special Effects" tab.
+The first option, "Ignore Spell Duration (Remove Immediately)", will provide this functionality.
+This is useful for spells such as sleep, whereby it is useful to place the template in order to identify affected individuals, but for which continued display of the template may not be helpful.

 ### Concentration (DND5E)
 DND5E utilizes the concentration concept, which requires that only one concentration spell can be maintained by any single actor at any given time.
 SIFToolkit incorporates this feature into two options, each of which can be found in the module settings of Foundry VTT.
 The first option "Enforce Concentration", if enabled, will remove any previously placed concentration spell templates early, if a new concentration spell template is added.
 The second option "Maintain concentration across scenes" will apply this same concept across all scenes at the same time.
 With this option enabled, if a new concentration spell template is added to ANY scene, ALL previously placed concentration spell templates will be removed.